Daremonic/payswitch-docs/features/account-management/manage-your-team.md

 # 🛂 Manage your team

 {% hint style="info" %}
-Follow this guide to understand how to set up your team in Hyperswitch and to manage access through roles and permissions
+Follow this guide to understand how to set up your team in PaySwitcher and to manage access through roles and permissions
 {% endhint %}

-You can manage your team - invite / add new users, assign roles and update roles (upcoming) - through the Hyperswitch control center.
-Currently, Hyperswitch provides 7 default roles for you to configure.
+You can manage your team - invite / add new users, assign roles and update roles (upcoming) - through the PaySwitcher control center.
+Currently, PaySwitcher provides 7 default roles for you to configure.

 ### Default Roles